RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ```shell
 node generator.js --interactionmodel test/interactionmodel.json --config test/config.json
 ```

+* NOTE: AT THIS TIME I DO NOT RECOMMEND USING INTERACTION MODEL FILES - TOO MANY ISSUES ON THE AMAZON SIDE.

 Note that you can use the extra features in the interactionmodel.json file just as you could with intents.json and utterances.txt (e.g. options lists, slot flags, TRANSCEND specific slot types).
 Simply use alexifyutterances.js (see later) to prepare interactionmodel.json for import into Alexa